 CWP targets reflect shared desired outcomes for regional water resilience across Los Angeles County by 2045.
-Meeting these targets relies on successful implementation of both local and regional efforts, projects, and programs, including many efforts led outside of the CWP.
-Guided by implementable two-year action plans, CWP strategies and actions will support progress in achieving the targets.
+Meeting these targets requires successful implementation of both local and regional efforts, projects, and programs, including many efforts led outside of the CWP.
+Guided by implementable two-year action plans, CWP strategies and actions will support progress towards targets.
 The targets were developed to enable future progress tracking that leverages existing and easily reportable data sources in addition to any new information on benefits provided by stakeholder projects.